South Africa: A World In One Country 14 Days

 Day 5 - Mpumalanga / eSwatini (Swaziland)

-This morning we travel to eSwatini (Swaziland), an independent Kingdom within the borders of South Africa, known for its lovely scenery, crafts and colorful indigenous culture.
-An interactive cultural experience introduces us to the charming people of eSwatini and their traditions.
-We travel via the capital city, Mbabane, and on to the beautiful Ezulwini Valley.
+This morning, we travel to eSwatini (Swaziland), an independent Kingdom within the borders of South Africa, known for its lovely scenery, crafts and colourful indigenous culture.
+An interactive cultural experience inclusive of lunch, introduces us to the charming people of eSwatini (Swaziland) and their traditions.
+Visit the Ngwenya glass factory, where visitors can watch talented glass blowers create a range of exquisite wares made from recycled glass.
+We travel further to the beautiful Ezulwini Valley for overnight in eSwatini (Swaziland) and a sumptuous dinner at your hotel.
 (BLD)

 Day 6 - eSwatini / Zululand